 The Traveler rods have the same accents between sections and have the same TENBUM logo as the TenkaraBum tenkara rods.

 There are differences, of course.
 The TenkaraBum 33, 36 and 40 each have a hard EVA foam "tenkara" grip.
-The Traveler rods have a smooth nonskid "keiryu" grip (they are technically keiryu rods), which is just a wider section of the blank itself.
+The Traveler rods have a smooth nonskid "keiryu" grip (technically, they are keiryu rods), which is just a wider section of the blank itself.
 It is smaller in diameter than a tenkara grip, but it provides unmatched sensitivity.

 Like the GM Suikei Keiryu Special 39 and 44, the TenkaraBum Traveler 39 and 44 rods are three position zoom rods, with the 39 giving you the option to fish it at 3.2, 3.6 or 3.9 meter lengths.
 The 44 can be fished at 3.6, 4.0 and 4.4 meter lengths.